juandacoga/python_lerning/README.md

 # python_lerning
-In this repository, i am studying the language python and all interaction
+In this repository, I am studying the language python and all interaction